GraphQLGuide/book/text/type-system/types.md

 - [List](lists.md)
 - [Non-null](non-null.md)

 When the named types appear by themselves, they are singular and nullable—i.e., when the client requests a field, the server will return either one item or `null`.
-These two wrapping types change this default behavior.
+Using a wrapping type changes this default behavior.